kirancgwd/kirancgwd/README.md

 <ul>
   <li>
     <strong><a href="https://github.com/kirancgwd/Minikube_Setup">Minikube Setup and app deployment to minikube cluster</a></strong>:
-    This Repository gives you the complete, step-by-step guide to set up and deploy your app to Minikube on Windows — including Docker image handling, Kubernetes Deployment, and Service setup..
+    This Repository gives you the complete step-by-step guide to set up and deploy your app to Minikube on Windows — including Docker image handling, Kubernetes Deployment, and Service setup..
   </li>
 </ul>

 ---

 <h3 align="left">Connect with me:</h3>